The Press Democrat

-The Press Democrat, with the largest circulation in California's North Bay, is a daily newspaper published in Santa Rosa, California.
+The Press Democrat is a daily newspaper published in Santa Rosa, California.

 History

-The newspaper was founded in 1897 by Ernest L. Finley who merged his Evening Press and Thomas Thompson's Sonoma Democrat (originally created as a voice for the Democratic Party).

-Finley also bought the Santa Rosa Republican in 1927 and merged it with the Press Democrat in 1948.
+On January 2, 1896, the first edition of The Evening Press was published in Santa Rosa, California.
+The newspaper was founded by Ernest L. Finley, Grant Richards, and Charles O. Dunbar, who on October 7, 1897, merged their Evening Press with Thomas Thompson's Sonoma Democrat (originally created as a voice for the Democratic Party).
+The paper bought the Santa Rosa Republican in 1927.